Although the major habitat within Surrey Heath is Heathland, the Borough also contains a good selection of woodlands.

 The majority of the woodland owned and managed by Surrey Heath are smaller sites but are important landscape and wildlife features.

-These sites include Chobham Place Woods with its majestic old avenues of Pine, Beech and Sweet Chestnut trees, Warren Wood a small remnant of ancient woodland which once covered the whole Warren Rise Estate and Diamond Ridge Woods, an important landscape feature providing a natural buffer between the A30 and the residential area of the Old Dean.
+These sites include Chobham Place Woods (car parking available) and the adjacent Round Pond Clump.
+Both these sites contain old majestic Scots Pine, Beech and Sweet Chestnut trees.
+Warren wood, on the outskirts of Frimley, is a small remnant of ancient woodland which once covered the whole Warren Rise estate.
+Diamond Ridge Woods is an important landscape feature providing a natural buffer between the busy A30 and the residential area of the Old Dean Estate.

 This site lies adjacent onto the much larger area of countryside known as Bagshot Heath so is an important connecting corridor for wildlife.